Dillan Ismail

-Dillan Ismail (born 2 April 1992) is a Swedish footballer who plays as a centre back.
+Dillan Ismail (born 2 April 1992) is a Swedish footballer who plays as a centre back for IFK Haninge.

 Career

 Playing six season with Umeå FC, he left for Dalkurd FF in 2019.
 After a good season with Dalkurd, he returned to Umeå in March 2020.

 Personal life

-Dillan is of Kurdish origins.
+Dillan Ismail is of Kurdish and Bosnian origins, born in Uppsala.
 Aside from being a footballer, Dillan Ismail also works as a doctor.